faridjani79/cybersecurityprojects/README.md

 # cybersecurityprojects
-This is a basic code to encrypt a simple using a Fernet module from cryptography library in Python
+This is a basic code to encrypt a simple file using a Fernet module from cryptography library in Python